justicephysics/humanos2.0/factory-floor-warriors.md

 - The company **seeks their suggestions** on product innovation, cost optimization, and process improvement.
 - The company **invites their proposals** for new materials, new designs, new workflows.
-- The engineer, empowered by the open‑source knowledge of the Virtual Nalanda, **takes the initiative** to explore new horizons themselves.
+- The engineer, empowered by the open‑source knowledge of the Justice Physics Nalanda, **takes the initiative** to explore new horizons themselves.

 Suddenly, the engineer is no longer a robot.
 They are a **Factory Floor Warrior**—a node of Mission 2100, grounded in the physical world, equipped with an engineering mind, and aligned with the cosmic principles of Light@2.7 K and L = 1.